ujamk/smart-ambulance-/system_guide.md

 This is where all the system code goes.

-Each person will work on ONE file here.
+Each person will work on ONE or TWO files here.

 ---